cncf/toc/reviews/incubation-falco.md

 * The project has seen an increase in integrations, as well as Falco being incorporated into other products (Sumo Logic, Altran).
 * The community has seen increased participation and activity.
 * Public end users are documented in the projects' [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/dev/ADOPTERS.md).
 Two end users are speaking at Kubecon NA 2019.
-* The project completed a security audit and fixed 14 security bugs.
+* The project completed a security audit and fixed 13 of 14 security bugs.
+The audit will be published when the last bug is fixed within the next two releases (~1 month).
 * The project successfully participated in the Google Summer of Code.
 * The project successfully defined and shipped a roadmap.